 Everyone has heard of Lourdes, the French town that pilgrims have been flocking to since 1858 in the hope of miraculous cures.
 Yet St Winefride’s Well, in the north Wales town of Holywell, is much lesser known.
-Even though it has been a place of pilgrimage and healing for more than a thousand years.
+Even though it has been a place of pilgrimage and healing for more than a thousand years, and is now known as the “Lourdes of Wales”.

 The Story of St Winefride